supercoolboi34/sharpcc/README.md

 6. DMCA Compliance

-If you believe that your use of the Work has been unfairly restricted or if you need to report unauthorized use of your Work, please contact the author at @catfanclub@proton.me to discuss the matter.
+If you believe that your use of the Work has been unfairly restricted or if you need to report unauthorized use of your Work, please contact the author at catfanclub@proton.me to discuss the matter.
 Infringing content will be subject to a DMCA takedown request.

 7. Termination